z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_03_AnimatedSprite.md

 1](https://github.com/z88dk/z88dk/blob/master/doc/ZXSpectrumZSDCCnewlib_SP1_01_GettingStarted.md#a-closer-look-at-the-sprites-code).

 What we have here is an 8 frame sprite.
-That is, 8 separate 8x8 pixel graphics, which run together create the animation.
-Frame 8 is designed to loop back to frame 1, and each frame is designed to move the character one pixel left to right to produce a walking effect.
+That is, 8 separate 8x8 pixel graphics, which drawn in sequence create the animation.
+Frame 8 is designed to loop back to frame 1, and each frame is designed to move the character one pixel left to right to produce a walking effect one pixel at a time.

 The individual frames are labelled in the listing, but only for information purposes.
 These labels are not exported since the C code doesn't need them for